joelsiby02/Evento/README.md

-Sure, here's a simple README for your "Evento" project:

----

 # Evento - HTML & CSS Frontend Web Application

 **Evento** is a simple frontend web application created as a learning project to practice HTML and CSS.
 It provides a basic interface for users to find events near their city.
 Please note that this project does not include any backend functionality; it's purely frontend to demonstrate HTML and CSS skills.